Abdullah-Xyber/KAUST-SOC-APT29-Project/incident-response/containment/README.md

 ## Lessons Learned

-- A compromised endpoint should be isolated before artifacts are removed.
+- A compromised endpoint should be isolated before adversary artifacts are removed.
 - Disabling an account prevents further identity-based access but does not terminate existing malicious processes.
-- Stopping a process alone does not remove its executable or persistence mechanisms.
+- Stopping a process does not remove its executable or persistence mechanisms.
-- Each containment action must be verified independently.
+- Each containment action should be independently verified.
+- Evidence should be captured immediately after every response action.
 - Containment and eradication should be documented as separate incident-response phases.
-- Automated response could reduce containment time, but manual approval remains important for high-impact actions.
+- Automated response could reduce containment time, but manual authorization remains important for high-impact actions.

 ---